Dante0909/Chaldea-Combat-Records/README.md

 Introduction
 ------------

-This repository serves as a collection of notable gameplay videos from FGO.
+This repository serves as a collection of notable gameplay videos from FGO, although mainly focusing on TAs.

 Table of Contents
 -----------------
 ### 2020
+- [Yang CQ Enmatei Event Rerun]
 - [Penth Amazoness.com CQ](###Amazonesscom---CEO-Crisis-2020)